Why do you need a visual content marketing strategy if you already have a content marketing strategy?

 And now that we now the purpose of visual content strategy let’s get deeper with our topic and look at the elements we must understand to plan our strategy.

-Visual content strategy is not a stand alone strategy.
-You also need to have a documented content strategy.
-Because the visual content strategy is related to a platform or a network.
+Visual marketing strategy is not a stand alone strategy.
+You also need to have a documented content marketing strategy.
+Because the visual marketing strategy is related to a platform or a network.

-The visual content strategy should be built on the documented content marketing strategy.
+The visual content marketing strategy should be built on the documented content marketing strategy.

 I will talk about the 3 important elements you should consider in your strategy: